-Our observation tool used a 1-to-3 point rating for the four core activities within the lesson: Discussing words and definitions, Providing multiple contexts, Practice/peer activities, and Providing student support (see Appendix B).
+Our observation tool used a 1- to 3-point rating for the four core activities within the lesson: discussing words and definitions, providing multiple contexts, practice/peer activities, and providing student support (see Supplemental Appendix B).
 Each main activity was subdivided into further components.
-For example, Discussing words and definitions included how the teacher introduced and reviewed words and whether the teacher provided repetitions of the words and opportunities for students to respond to questions and offer examples.
-Overall, there were 12 areas where teachers could receive a 1-3 rating.
+For example, discussing words and definitions included how the teacher introduced and reviewed words and whether the teacher provided repetitions of the words and opportunities for students to respond to questions and offer examples.
+Overall, there were 12 areas where teachers could receive a 1 to 3 rating.
 Several of the observation tool features could be common across conditions, including minutes spent on vocabulary instruction, modeling, guided practice, independent practice, scaffolding student responses, and corrective feedback.

-Inter-rater reliability during observations was established in Year 1 at 92% across 8 joint observations (see O'Connor et al., 2019).
-In Year 2, inter-rater reliability was established between two raters again with 92% percent agreement on eight observations (O'Connor et al., in press).
-Inter-rater reliability in Year 3 found 91% agreement over three observations.
+Interrater reliability during observations was established in Year 1 at 92% across eight joint observations (see O'Connor et al., 2019).
+In Year 2, interrater reliability was established between two raters again with 92% agreement on eight observations (O'Connor et al., 2020).
+Interrater reliability in Year 3 found 91% agreement over three observations.
 In CHAAOS classes, three observations were conducted in Cycle 1 for each teacher and two in Cycles 2 and 3, for a total of seven observations per teacher.
-In the BAU class, two observations were conducted per cycle for a total of six observations, which are described in the results.
+In the BAU class, two observations were conducted per cycle for a total of six observations, which are described in the "Results" section.